openias/openias.github.io/_posts/2016-10-22-bayesian-wifi-rate-control.md

 behavior that has given it its name:
 [like a wandering minstrel the algorithm will wander around the different rates and sing wherever it can](https://sourceforge.net/p/madwifi/svn/HEAD/tree/madwifi/trunk/ath_rate/minstrel/minstrel.txt).

-I see a number of problems with these "rules of thumb" and I suspect that they lead to suboptimal performance in more challenging radio environments.
-I could go on and on about these problems, but I think it suffices to say that Minstrel is not based on sound statistical inference.
+There are a number of problems with these "rules of thumb" and I suspect that they lead to suboptimal performance in more challenging radio environments.
+I could go on and on about them, but I think it suffices to say that Minstrel is not based on very sound statistical reasoning.

 ## The State of the Art